 RDF (Recommended Dose of Fertilizer), DAS (Days after Sowing)

-Post-harvest, seed quality was evaluated under controlled laboratory conditions in CRD (complete randomized design) at the, CCS HAU’s seed testing laboratory, Hisar.
-Germination test was conducted as per the procedures suggested by the international seed testing association (ISTA) by using between paper (BP) method in three replications per treatment, each containing 50 seeds.
-The germination paper was soaked in water for 30 minutes prior to the experiment, then the seeds harvested from each treatment were placed in between two moist germination papers and incubated in a seed germinator at 25 ± 1°C. Percentage of normally germinated seedlings was recorded and germination (%) was calculated using the following formula:
+Post-harvest, seed quality was evaluated under controlled laboratory conditions in CRD (complete randomized design) at the CCS HAU’s seed testing laboratory, Hisar.
+A germination test was conducted as per the procedures suggested by the International Seed Testing Association (ISTA) by using between paper (BP) method in three replications per treatment, each containing 50 seeds.
+The germination paper was soaked in water for 30 minutes prior to the experiment, then the seeds harvested from each treatment were placed between two moist germination papers and incubated in a seed germinator at 25 ± 1°C. The percentage of normally germinated seedlings was recorded, and germination (%) was calculated using the following formula:

 Germination (%) = (no. of normally germinated seedlings / no. of seeds tested) ×100

-Ten such normally germinated seedlings were randomly picked after this experiment for the measurement of mean length of seedlings using a measuring scale.
+Ten such normally germinated seedlings were randomly picked after this experiment for the measurement of the mean length of seedlings using a measuring scale.
 These ten seedlings were then dried for 24 hrs at 80 ± 1ºC in a hot-air oven for recording seedling dry weight using a weighing balance.
 For measurement of seedling vigour indices method suggested by Abdul-Baki and Anderson (1973) were followed and they were calculated using following formulae:

 Seedling vigour index I = Mean length of seedling (cm) × Germination (%)